-Dementia Friendly Lift Design
+Dementia Friendly Design For Lifts

 Dementia: An introduction

 Studies have shown that the cognitive impairment, which affects people who are suffering from dementia can be aggravated by certain building designs; which with careful planning can easily be avoided at little extra cost.

-The Health Technical Memorandum 08-02 (HTM) gives comprehensive guidance and advice on hospital lifts and escalators within new builds as well as guidance on upgrading and modernising existing buildings in the health sector.
-There are no specific references to creating dementia-friendly hospitals within the HTM, however the DSDC Virtual Hospital shows how the careful consideration of design elements within a building can make a hospital setting dementia-friendly, including dementia-friendly hospital lift design.
+The Health Technical Memorandum 08-02 (HTM) gives comprehensive guidance and advice on hospital lifts and escalators within new builds as well as guidance on upgrading and modernising existing buildings.
+There are no specific references to creating dementia-friendly hospitals within the HTM.

+However, the DSDC Virtual Hospital shows how the careful consideration of design elements within a building can make a hospital setting dementia-friendly, including hospital lift design.

 Dementia sufferers often have visuospatial problems and cannot see 3D, an issue which if not addressed through design can lead to an increased risk of trips and falls.
 As many dementia sufferers often struggle to negotiate stairs and there is an increased risk of falls due to confusion, having adequate and suitable lift facilities within care homes is essential.